- Click here for more information on Satan’s temptation of Abraham and Isaac.

 The THIRD SIMILARITY is that both Abraham and MESSIAH YAHUSHUA were nearly murdered soon after their births (0 -2 days after birth).
 King Nimrod wanted to murder Abraham because he believed Abraham and his descendants would be greater than him in the earth and destroy King Nimrod and his descendants to nothingness.
 King Herod wanted MESSIAH YAHUSHUA dead because it was believed that HE would conquer King Herod and all the enemies of the Children of Israel.

-Abraham was born in a land that was full of wickedness (IDOLATRY a.k.a BA-AL / BEL WORSHIP) against YAH.
-At the time, a man named Nimrod (ended up being deified as the sun god after his death) who is also mentioned briefly in the Book of Genesis was King.
+Abraham was born in a land that was full of wickedness (Idolatry a.k.a Ba-al / Bel Worship) against YAH.
+A, a man named Nimrod (ended up being deified as the sun god after his death) who is also mentioned briefly in the Book of Genesis was King.
 The Land was called Ur.
 In that land, nobody recognised YAHUVEH / YAHWEH as GOD.
 Idolatry was practised by everyone including Abraham’s parents.

 Abraham’s father was called “TERAH”.
 His mother was called “AMATHLAAH”….
 Abraham had two other brothers.

 Abraham had to be hidden from the King, Nimrod and the King’s subjects for a very long time.
-This is because when one of his subjects saw the star in the sky and heard the baby cry of a newly born baby in Terah’s house, he reported it to the King, Nimrod saying that the Baby was bad omen thereby bringing bad luck to the kingdom of Ur, Chasidim.
+This is because when one of his subjects saw the star in the sky and had just come out of Abraham’s house celebration of a newly born baby in Terah’s house, he reported it to the King, Nimrod saying that the Baby was bad omen thereby bringing bad luck to the kingdom of Ur, Chasidim.

 King Nimrod wanted to murder Abraham in his very early infancy by sacrificing him to his gods so that what they regarded as the “bad omen” that came with Abraham would be destroyed.
 Note that King Nimrod was the head of Babylon.
 He engineered the building of the “Tower of Babel” as well as “Child Sacrifice.
 Terah found a way to trick the King since he was working for King Nimrod thereby protecting Abraham.
 By the time, King Nimrod had sent his subjects to search Terah’s house for Abraham and take him back to the King, Abraham and his mother had already run away to hide.